mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 Kafka producer buffers messages in memory before sending.
 When our memory buffer is exhausted, Kafka producer must either stop accepting new records (block) or throw errors.
 By default Kafka producer blocks and this behavior is legitimate for stream processing.
-The processing should be delayed if Kafka producer memory buffer is full and could not accept new messages.
+The processing should be delayed if Kafka producer memory buffer is full and couldn't accept new messages.
 Ensure that `block.on.buffer.full` Kafka producer configuration property is set.

 With default configuration, when Kafka broker (leader of the partition) receive the message, store the message in memory and immediately send acknowledgment to Kafka producer.